 The COVID-19 vaccine is our best protection against the virus.
-Find answers to common questions about the vaccine and how to get yours when it’s your turn.
+Find answers to common questions about the vaccine and how to get yours.

-The COVID-19 vaccines are given in two doses, up to 12 weeks apart.
+The COVID-19 first and second doses are up to 12 weeks apart.

-- Call 119 between 7am and 11pm any day of the week
+- By calling 119 between 7am and 11pm any day of the week

 - If a suitable slot is not available, phone your GP